Our Flag Means Death: Casting

 Casting an actor to play Stede Bonnet began shortly after the series was ordered.
 While Rhys Darby's name was mentioned early in the process, it was not until after an unsuccessful round of auditions and most of the script had been written that he was again brought into consideration.
 His casting was officially announced in January 2021.
-Jenkins stated that Darby made an otherwise unlikable Stede Bonnet likeable, telling Slash Film that he was "the only person who could play it".
+Jenkins stated that Darby made an otherwise unlikable Stede Bonnet likeable, telling SlashFilm that he was "the only person who could play it".
 Darby, whose career has consisted primarily of supporting comedic roles, saw the role as an opportunity to branch out and play a leading, and more dramatic role, telling Deadline "I looked at myself and how much experience I've had over the years and I felt maybe it is time to step up."

 Taika Waititi, who was already attached as executive producer and director, joined the cast to play Blackbeard four months later in April 2021.
 Jenkins had begun writing the role with Waititi in mind, and eventually approached him over text asking if he would be interested in playing Blackbeard.
 In the official casting announcement Jenkins said of Waititi "Our Blackbeard is a legend, a lover, a fighter, a tactical genius, a poetic soul and quite possibly insane.
 Only one man could play this role, and that is the great Taika Waititi.
 We're thrilled beyond measure he's decided to don the beard."

-In June, Kristian Nairn, Nathan Foad, Samson Kayo, Rory Kinnear, Con O'Neill and Vico Ortiz were added to the cast, with Ewen Bremner, David Fane, Joel Fry, Guz Khan and Matthew Maher added in July.
-Leslie Jones, Nat Faxon, Fred Armisen and Samba Schutte would be cast in recurring roles in August.
+In June, it was announced that Kristian Nairn, Nathan Foad, Samson Kayo, Rory Kinnear, Con O'Neill and Vico Ortiz had been added to the cast, with the additions of Ewen Bremner, David Fane, Joel Fry, Guz Khan and Matthew Maher announced in July.
+In August, it was announced that Leslie Jones, Nat Faxon, Fred Armisen and Samba Schutte were cast in recurring roles.

 Filming

 Filming took place between June 14 and September 28, 2021.
 Taika Waititi, who serves as an executive producer, also directed the pilot episode, which was filmed after Waititi completed production on Thor: Love and Thunder.
 The scenes aboard the Revenge were filmed on a soundstage using StageCraft.

 The second season began filming on September 25, 2022, in New Zealand.
-It wrapped on December 13, 2022.
+The New Zealand Film Commission and Tourism New Zealand partnered with Max for a tourism campaign that highlighted the economic and cultural benefits the production brought to New Zealand.
+Filming wrapped on December 13, 2022.

 Music

 The original score for the series was composed by Mark Mothersbaugh.
 On May 5, 2022, it was announced that the soundtrack album for the first season would be released by WaterTower Music on May 6, 2022.
+The soundtrack for the second season released on October 26, 2023.